-Cathaya is a genus in family Pinaceae and has one known living species, Cathaya argyrophylla.
+Cathaya, as described in 1962 by Woon Young Chun and Ko Rjên Kuang in Acta Botanica Sinica 10(3), is a genus of conifer in the Pinaceae family and has one known living species, Cathaya argyrophylla.
 Cathaya is a member of the subfamily Laricoideae, most closely related to Pseudotsuga and Larix.
-A second species, C. nanchuanensis, is now treated as a synonym, as it does not differ from C. argyrophylla in any characters.
+A second species, C. nanchuanensis, is now treated as a synonym, as it does not differ from C. argyrophylla in any characteristics.
+The genus name honors this conifer’s place of origin.
+Cathay is a historic name for what’s now China.

 One or two botanists, unhappy with the idea of a new genus in such a familiar family, tried to shoehorn it into other existing genera, as Pseudotsuga argyrophylla and Tsuga argyrophylla.
 It is however very distinct from both of these genera, and these combinations are not now used.